NOAA-GSL/VxIngest/docs/reviews/design.md

 # GribModelRaobPressureBuilderV01 Design

+## Builder Class

 GribModelRaobPressureBuilderV01 will extend GribBuilder.
+GribModelRaobNativeBuilderV01  will extend GribBuilder.
+GribModelRaobPressureBuilderV01 will build documents that are indexed on pressure levels of the model.
-This will necessitate also making GribModelRaobNativeBuilderV01 to build documents that are indexed on native step levels of the model.
+GribModelRaobNativeBuilderV01 will build documents that are indexed on native step levels of the model.

-It also necessitates renaming (and slightly refactoring) the original gribbuilder class for METARS since it was the only grib model builder the heirarchy of the classes needs to be sorted out and common code moved to the parent GribBuilder.
+This also necessitates renaming (and slightly refactoring) the original GribBuilder class for METARS since it was the only grib model builder that existed.

+The hierarchy of the classes needs to be sorted out and common code moved to the parent GribBuilder.
-There will be three GribBuilder... classes after this.
+There will be three concrete GribBuilder classes after this.